drewkhoury/devpipe-mcp/README.md

 ## Prerequisites

 - **Node.js** 18 or higher
-- **devpipe** v0.0.8 or higher installed and accessible in PATH
+- **devpipe** v0.1.0 or higher installed and accessible in PATH
   ```bash
   brew install drewkhoury/tap/devpipe
   ```

-  **Note:** This MCP is optimized for devpipe v0.0.8+ which includes updated default values and improved documentation.
+  **Note:** This MCP is optimized for devpipe v0.1.0+ which includes the `--ignore-watch-paths` flag and other improvements.

 ## Installation